RogerSelwyn/MS365-Calendar/README.md

 # Microsoft 365 Calendar Integration for Home Assistant

 This integration enables:
-1. Getting and creating calendar events
+1. Getting, creating, updating and responding to calendar events

 This project would not be possible without the wonderful [python-o365 project](https://github.com/O365/python-o365).